A small bowl of kimchi salad can improve your mood and make you feel incredibly full of energy.

 Craft Beering Tip: Eat Probiotic Rich Foods to Combat Hangovers – a Nod to Kimchi Salad

-Lactobacillus strains are extremely effective against the after-effects of alcohol consumption.
-Imagine the misery of hangovers gone before it gets a chance to really kick in… It is totally doable, I can vouch for it.
-It is beyond tried and true.
+Lactobacillus strains are also extremely effective against the after-effects of alcohol consumption.
+Imagine the misery of hangovers gone before it gets a chance to really kick in.

-- ¼ cup thinly sliced English cucumber, lightly pickled (pickling liquid recipe below)
+- 1/4 cup thinly sliced lightly pickled English cucumber, (make in advance, see instructions below)

-- ¼ cup thinly sliced daikon radish, lightly pickled (pickling liquid recipe below)
+- 1/4 cup thinly sliced daikon radish, (make in advance, see instructions below)